 Stronger Commercial Products

 You can also purchase commercial products to soak up oil stains and remove them from your garage.
 Still, kitty litter is often just as practical and far less costly.
 You can always move on to the commercial oil-drying product if the kitty litter fails to do the trick.

 This product is not expensive at all, and 40 pounds should last you for a long time.

 2. Remove the Stain

-You need to use a soap or detergent to lower the water’s surface tension, allowing it to carry the detergent’s molecules deep into the oil stain.
+You need to use soap or detergent to lower the water’s surface tension, allowing it to carry the detergent’s molecules deep into the oil stain.

 Driveways are tough, but you should start with the least abrasive detergent you have first and work your way up if it doesn’t clean up and get the stain out right away.

 Squirt a good amount on the driveway, then apply a small amount of water.
 Allow it to soak in for a few minutes and scrub the stain away with a stiff scrub brush.
 You may need to repeat this process a few times.